 Knot It Up

-This fringed silk press took me back to my relaxer days.
 Even if you are natural, straight hair isn't off the table—try going for a silk press the next time you're craving a sleek finish.
 A good, heat-protected blow-dry and a flat iron can help you achieve this look.
-Just be careful of the heat settings if you don't want to disrupt your curls.
+Just be careful of the heat settings if you don't want to damage your curls.

-Cornrows are a style that works for any type of Black hair texture, not to mention they give you a break from the manipulating and styling that can cause breakage.
+Cornrows work for any type of Black hair texture, not to mention the natural style gives you a break from the manipulating and styling that can cause breakage.
 Like with most protective styles, you can wear your set of cornrows for weeks and enjoy looking effortlessly put together.

 Puff It Out